 All motorcycle test centres have what’s called test routes devised by the examiner with the intention to include as many diverse roads and traffic systems possible within 40 minutes.
 That makes sense as examiners clearly want to see if candidates are capable and safe given any situation.
 Many of these routes intentionally include known challenging and difficult sections.

 If you are familiar and have practiced these difficult sections, your chances of passing the MOD 2 are considerably increased.
 Find yourself an instructor who knows the routes well for the test centre of your choice.
+Alternatively, you can download motorcycle test routes directly to your phone.

 Choosing Your Test Centre